 For more information on the Pupil Premium, please visit: Gov.UK

 You can view or download our Pupil Premium allocation and find out how this has been used at our school.

 Pupil Premium Allocation and Impact

-The Government is providing funding of £150 million per annum for academic years 2013/14 and 2014/15 and beyond to provide new, substantial primary school sport funding.
+The Government began providing funding of £150 million per annum for academic years 2013/14 and 2014/15 and beyond to provide new, substantial primary school sport funding.

 “Swim confidently and proficiently over a distance of at least 25 metres.”